 Drought Over With a Vengeance, Now … Floods?

-SACRAMENTO (CN) – Citing risk of spring flooding after an historically wet winter, California officials said the Sierra Nevada snowpack is 190 percent of its long-term average for May 1.
+SACRAMENTO (CN) – Citing risk of spring flooding after a historically wet winter, California officials said the Sierra Nevada snowpack is 190 percent of its long-term average for May 1.

 The drought-busting winter has the Sierra Nevada snowpack, which provides the state with approximately one-third of its water, at its deepest in May since the El Niño winter of 1998.
 Regulators said managing the spring and summer snowmelt will present a challenge, as most of the state’s major reservoirs are at or above storage capacity levels, including the largest reservoir, Shasta Lake.